 Paul creates a fun, enjoyable and friendly environment to learn and grow.
 You will paint en plein air and in the studio, not to reproduce what you see but to interpret the scene, using your creativity and inspiration.
 Each day will include demonstrations and lots of one-on-one instruction, as he circulates through the class working with each student at their own level.

 This workshop will leave you feeling inspired and enthusiastic, ready to bring your paintings to a new level.
-The video below is a short clip of Paul talking about, and demonstrating a little, of his technique.
+The video below is a short clip of Paul talking about and demonstrating a bit of his technique.

 COVID Health and Safety Protocols